cig0/nixos-config/README.md

 - Development snapshot with unstable packages (bleeding edge)
 - Development snapshot with selected stable packages (for compatibility needs)

-This flake provides declarative configuration for multiple hosts, supports mixing stable and unstable Nixpkgs channels, and remains compatible with third-party flakes.

 It provides declarative configuration for multiple hosts, supports mixing stable and unstable Nixpkgs channels, and remains compatible with third-party flakes.

 While fully usable (I use it daily), this flake is still under heavy development. **Bugs may show up for lunch.** Use at your own risk! 🔥